 Carotenoids.
-Considering the fat content of avocado oil, it makes a plethora of nutrients more available to the body.
+Considering the fat content of avocado oil, it makes a plethora of valuable nutrients more available to the body.
 Carotenoids (found in carrots and many fruits and veggies) are one of those.

 Antioxidant-rich.
-Antioxidants help the body detox naturally and protect against free radical damage by being particularly potent, which contributes to a whole lot of stuff you want to avoid.
+Antioxidants help the body detox naturally and protect against free radical damage.
+This contributes to a whole lot of stuff you want to avoid.

 The combination of vitamins, minerals, and fatty acids is food for the gut.
 A daily dose in your cooking could help keep you regular.

 Weight management.
 Oleic acid (mentioned above) can help boost weight loss or keep you at a healthy weight in combination with a well-portioned, real-food based diet.

 How to use avocado oil

-It also boasts quite a mild flavour unlike coconut oil which can taste a bit like coconut, naturally.
+It also boasts quite a mild flavor unlike coconut oil which can taste a bit like coconut, naturally.
 This makes it ideal for salad dressings and homemade mayonnaise.

 Avocado oil rubs in quicker, much like lotion, leaving you feeling a little less greasy.
 It gets better; you can also dab a bit under your eyes to get rid of dark circles or bags.

 Avocado oil for hair.
 While coconut oil makes a great hair mask for an all-over treatment, you can use avocado oil daily to reduce and prevent split ends by rubbing a little on to the ends of your hair and washing it out, keeping your locks hydrated and healthy.

 How avocado oil and coconut oil stack up

-Coconut oil and avocado both have a high smoke point making them versatile in the kitchen whether you're frying or roasting.
-Still, avocado oil can take temperatures up to 520 degrees fahrenheit while coconut oil comes in around 350.
+- Coconut oil and avocado both have a high smoke point making them versatile in the kitchen whether you're frying or roasting.
+Still, avocado oil can take temperatures up to 520 degrees Fahrenheit while coconut oil comes in around 350.

-Both oils are suitable for homemade beauty products, but coconut oil is solid, so it's better used in combination with other liquid oils and essential oils, while avocado oil can easily be used on its own.
+- Both oils are suitable for homemade beauty products, but coconut oil is solid, so it's better used in combination with other liquid oils and essential oils, while avocado oil can easily be used on its own.

-We're not saying avocado oil is the new coconut oil, but it's certainly worth adding to your pantry.
+- We're not saying avocado oil is the new coconut oil, but it's certainly worth adding to your pantry.
 It contains a whole new set of benefits, nutrients, vitamins and minerals that you simply won't get by limiting yourself to one or two oils.

 - Both oils are unrefined and unprocessed made from whole foods that are anti-inflammatory, friendly to weight loss, contain healthy fats, and keep your gut happy.